Approach

 Design is for everyone.

-It is inclusive, accessible, and serves the evolving needs of all humans.
+It is inclusive, accessible, and responsive to evolving human needs.

 Design is curious.